There are two types of people in the world. People who love meetings and people who hate them.

 Every meeting should end with the next steps for the group and the assignment of tasks with deadlines.

 This is a very important step to keep the ball moving forward.
-It is the meeting facilitator’s responsibility to ensure all assignments are completed.
+It is the meeting facilitator’s responsibility to ensure all assignments are completed as assigned.

 Facilities Committee